What's in your wallet? Terrific multi-use cases for iPhone 11 Pro Max

-Best Wallet Cases for iPhone 11 Pro Max for iMore 2019
+Best wallet cases for iPhone 11 Pro Max iMore 2022

 Wallet cases for iPhone serve two useful purposes.
 They both protect your handset and give you a place to store your bank and ID cards.
-Our favorite wallet case, the BookBook vol. 2 from Twelve South, also has room for some cash.
-We've included other cases here that may better match your needs.
+Our favorite wallet case for the iPhone 11 Pro Max, the Nomad Rugged Folio, also has room for some cash.
+We've included other cases here that may better match your needs for this well-received iPhone model.

-- Runner Up: Nomad Rugged Folio
+- Best Overall: Nomad Rugged Folio

-- Best Value: Spigen Slim Armor CS
+- Best Value: Spigen Slim Armor CS Designed for iPhone 11 Pro Max Case

 - Best Premium: Apple Leather Folio

-The BookBook remains a popular choice for iPhone buyers who like its ease of use and high-quality design.

-Runner Up: Nomad Rugged Folio
+Best Overall: Nomad Rugged Folio

 Leather cases aren't necessarily the strongest ones around, although we like this one from Nomad.
 Built with a high-grade polycarbonate body and bonded to a raised TPE bumper, the Rugged Folio offers protection for your screen while preventing damage from drops at all angles.
-Offering six-foot drop protection, the Rugged Folio for the iPhone 11 Pro Max features Horween Leather that creates a patina over time.
+Offering 6-foot drop protection, the Rugged Folio for the iPhone 11 Pro Max features Horween Leather, creating a patina over time.
 Inside you'll find enough slots for some cash and up to three bank cards.

-The Nomad Rugged Folio is available in also available in brown and black.
-The biggest downside: Like our favorite case, this one is also pricey.
+The Nomad Rugged Folio is also available in brown and black.
+The biggest downside: This one is pricey.

 Pros: